SSH – Secure Shell access to HPC systems

 cshpc.rrze.fau.de ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAIEAs0wFVn1PN3DGcUtd/JHsa6s1DFOAu+Djc1ARQklFSYmxdx5GNQMvS2+SZFFa5Rcw+foAP9Ks46hWLo9mOjTV9AwJdOcSu/YWAhh+TUOLMNowpAEKj1i7L1Iz9M1yrUQsXcqDscwepB9TSSO0pSJAyrbuGMY7cK8m6//2mf7WSxc= cshpc.rrze.fau.de ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIPSIFF3lv2wTa2IQqmLZs+5Onz1DEug8krSrWM3aCDRU cshpc.rrze.fau.de ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBNVzp97t3CxlHtUiJ5ULqc/KLLH+Zw85RhmyZqCGXwxBroT+iK1Quo1jmG6kCgjeIMit9xQAHWjS/rxrlI10GIw=

-Please keep in mind that these keys are changed from time to time.
+Please keep in mind that these keys should not usually change, but they can change every few years, e.g. when we switch to a new major version of the operating system.
 So if you get a warning while connecting, first check the above keys if they have changed!

 There are some options to use in ~/.ssh/config that can simplify your workflow.
 To see all available options, type